 My inability to express any emotion that could be seen a vulnerable aside, this is probably one of my favourite books in the series so far.

 It really feels like all things Charley came together in a very purposeful way after a few less impressive instalments in books 7, 8 and kind of 9, too.
 This was classic Charley, but elevated.

 There are P.I. cases, an ass-load of jokes and charm, plenty of ghosties that are just there for the boos, as well as all those relationships that bring the love in this book to life.

 That said, I don’t think the author did a very good job depicting a mother who had just given up her newborn baby.
 There was a strange lack of emotion when it came to Charley’s vibe and the absence of Beep.
 Charley didn’t need to be walking around depressed and despondent, but there was a very obvious lack of grieving.
-Charley was “on” all the time and never really took a moment for downtime to reflect on some more tender, human emotions.
+Charley was “on” all the time and never really took a moment to reflect on some more tender, human emotions.

 Other than that, there was also a whole lot of story progression.
 From the god-glass to the revelations about Uncle Bob, and Reyes’ time in a godly prison, to the even assier-load of money that Reyes has been hiding from Charley.

 Sure, the world is expanding to supernatural heights I definitely wasn’t expecting when I first started this series about a P.I./Reaper, but I can’t complain.
 With only three books left, we’re faced with gods and demons, hell hounds and a magic baby that is supposed to kill the devil with its little fat baby fists or something like that.

 The plot premise staying the same as it was in book one, doesn’t exactly lend itself to a stunning, epic conclusion and that’s exactly what I expect from Charley.
 She’s larger than life in both personality and destiny, so why shouldn’t the supernatural elements of her life be just as vibrant and wild as she is?